xenanetworks/open-automation-python-api/docs/source/glossary.rst

     Test Resource
         Test chassis, test module, and test port, both hardware and virtual are referred to as test resources.
 A user must have the ownership of a test resource before be able to perform testing.

+    XOA Python API
+        The foundation of Xena OpenAutomation is its Python API (XOA Python API) that provides interfaces for engineers to manage Xena hardware and virtual test equipment.

     XOA CLI
         XOA Command-Line Interface.
 Xena provides a rich set of CLI commands for users to administer test chassis for test automation. `Read more here <https://xenanetworks.com/?knowledge-base=knowledge-base/automation/scripting-for-valkyrie-vantage-chimera/valkyrie-vantage-chimera-cli-scripting-guide/overview/intro>`_.

+    XOA Core
+        `Xena OpenAutomation Core <https://github.com/xenanetworks/open-automation-core>`_ is an open test suite framework to execute XOA Test Suites as its plugins.

     API
         Application Programming Interface.